Please note that some of the linked websites or documents have not yet been translated into English and are therefore only available in German.

 As early as possible, because then it is still favourable.
 However, it often takes a while before you receive the final confirmation from the host university and know the exact semester dates.
 Some partner programmes also offer a Welcome Week in the host country, which you can attend.
 If you want to look for a flat locally, you also need to allow a few extra days.
 As soon as you are sure of the date, you should book your flight.
 You can find out about price trends online.
 If you book at a travel agency, you can often choose more flexible offers, for example a postponable return flight if you are not yet sure exactly when you will finish your exams and what you would like to do.

-However, please also note that if you choose a more climate-friendly means of transport to travel to your destination country, you can receive a financial support for sustainable travel from the Erasmus+ program (Green Travel).
+However, please also note that if you choose a more climate-friendly means of transport to travel to your destination country, you can receive a financial support for sustainable travel from the Erasmus+ programme (Green Travel).
 Therefore, depending on your destination country, it may be worth considering other travel options.
 Further information on Erasmus+ Green Mobility can be found here.

 The proof of language proficiency can vary from country to country.
 Some American and Canadian universities, for example, require a certain minimum score in the TOEFL test, which is rather extensive and time-consuming.
 For other countries, a language test at the university's language centre is sufficient.
 Depending on the language in which the lectures or internship take place, you usually only have to prove your knowledge of this language.
 In the Scandinavian countries in particular, no proof of proficiency in the national language is required.